 The US Navy has awarded a $87m contract to ST Engineering to build an enhanced version of a T-AGS 60 Class oceanographic survey ship.

-The T-AGS 66 class survey ship will be fitted with an 18′ x 18′ moonpool for through hull launch and retrieval of scientific research equipment along with several other enhancements of its equipment and electronics systems.
+The T-AGS 66 class survey ship will be fitted with an 18ft x 18ft moonpool for through hull launch and retrieval of scientific research equipment, along with several other enhancements of its equipment and electronics systems.

-The survey ship will undergo missions including oceanographic sampling and data collection of surface, midwater and ocean-floor parameters, the launching, recovering, and towing of scientific packages both tethered and autonomous
+The survey ship will undergo missions including oceanographic sampling and data collection of surface, midwater and ocean-floor parameters, and the launching, recovering and towing of scientific packages both tethered and autonomous.

 In addition, it will conduct shipboard oceanographic data processing and sample analysis and precise navigation, track-line manoeuvring and station keeping to support deep ocean and coastal surveys.

 Construction work will be carried out at Halter Moss Point in 2010 and is scheduled to be delivered in 2012.